JOURNEY TO THE MIDNIGHT SUN

 Chapter 26

-Perhaps those ancient wolves that chose to come along with man on the long road out of the wild, and who along the way became man’s best friend, the dog, so loyal that it refuses to leave its master’s grave, but alas, perhaps the process of how such a thing happened is not given the attention it deserves.
-Not to forget our friend and ally the horse.
-Not to forget the knowledge, skill, discipline, balance, and dedication needed to evade nature’s cruel indifference while retaining the freedom to walk in the midst of its amazing harmony and beauty.
+Perhaps those ancient wolves that chose to come along with man on the long road out of the wild, and who along the way became man’s best friend, but alas, perhaps the process of how such a thing happened is not given the attention it deserves.
+How did that which was most feared become that which is most loved?
+How valuable is the knowledge, skill, discipline, balance, and dedication needed to evade nature’s cruel indifference while retaining the freedom to walk in the midst of its amazing harmony and beauty?
 Truly a most remarkable feat, which is not to romanticize our primitive past, nor to discount the achievements of modern science, nor to deny the work of a higher power, but simply to stop, realize, and appreciate the wonder of it all.

-Fortunate was the family to have a pair of crystal clear nights one after the other.
-On the second night they reached the north end of the lake where they entered the mouth of a medium-sized river.
-Continuing up the River Montreal, they struck camp at midday whereupon seeing how approaching clouds signaled an end to their night travels, Emma sent John out hunting.
-She did not send him because they were dangerously short on food but rather to avoid such a situation by making the most of the afternoon.
-Cody was assigned the rifle and made guard among other camp chores.
+Fortunate was the family to have a pair of crystal-clear nights one after the other.
+On the second night, they reached the north end of the lake where they entered the mouth of the River Montreal.
+Continuing up the medium-sized river, they struck camp at midday, where, seeing how approaching clouds signaled an end to their night travels, Emma sent John out hunting.
+Cody was assigned the rifle, as the camp’s guard, among other chores.
 The twins were unloaded.
 The sled was unhooked.
-Laureal chopped a water hole in the frozen river.
-The tent went up and a campfire crackled to life.
+Laureal chopped a hole in the frozen river for access to water.
+The tent went up and a fire crackled to life.
 John returned with a wolverine weighing about 50 pounds.
 The elusive animal had not been his choice but what nature offered.
-Emma, however, was delighted in the knowledge that at that time of year, the wolverine’s meat would be sweet and tender, a rare and particularly palatable treat.
+Emma, however, was delighted in the knowledge that at that time of year, the wolverine’s meat would be sweet and tender—a rare and particularly palatable treat.
 Laureal helped John skin and butcher it while Mia and Jessie built a simple rack to hang the meat and begin the aging process.
 The hide was rolled up for a later day.

-At last with chores done and stomachs full, all that remained was to retire to a good night’s sleep.
-But no one wanted to do that, for tired though they be, the setting sun had illuminated a vast cloud bank across the river to the west, making for a spectacular sunset.
-Emma proclaimed it a sign, one in which the hand of God had pulled back the sky like a curtain at the end of the day to reveal the promise of paradise.
+With chores done and stomachs full, all that remained was to retire to a good night’s sleep.
+Yet no one wanted to do that, for tired though they be, the setting sun had illuminated a vast cloud bank across the river to the west, making for a spectacular sunset.
+Emma proclaimed it a sign, one in which the hand of their Creator had pulled back the sky like a curtain to reveal the promise of paradise.

-The afterglow that followed, short-lived though it be, presented the Matriarch with the opportunity she’d been waiting for—
+In the afterglow that followed, the Matriarch took the opportunity she’d been waiting for—

 “John.”